-Patricia Hearst, the 19-year-old daughter of publishing billionaire William Randolph Hearst, is kidnapped from her Berkeley, California, apartment.
-Stephen Weed, Hearst's fiance, was beaten unconscious by the two abductors.
+Patricia Hearst, the 19-year-old granddaughter of publishing billionaire William Randolph Hearst, is kidnapped from her Berkeley, California, apartment.
+Stephen Weed, Hearst’s fiance, was beaten unconscious by the two abductors.
 Soon, a ransom demand came from the Symbionese Liberation Army (SLA), a radical activist group led by Donald DeFreeze.

 DeFreeze had formed the SLA in 1973 after he escaped from prison.
 About two years before Hearst’s kidnapping, an SLA bomb-making factory had been discovered by the police.
 On November 6, 1973, the SLA shot and killed Marcus Foster, Oakland’s superintendent of schools, with bullets laced with cyanide.

 The SLA instructed William Hearst to distribute $70 in food for every poor person from Santa Rosa to Los Angeles.
 Hearst agreed to give away $2 million to the poor in Oakland to have Patty released.
 The Black Muslims, Malcolm X’s former organization, was chosen to manage the food distribution, which turned into a riot when more than 10,000 people showed up and fought for the food.
 Afterward, the SLA demanded an additional $6 million giveaway.
 Hearst refused and they did not release Patty.